Content Update: Hints, Vertigo, and Nystagmus April 2020

 Vertigo is defined as the sensation of self-motion when no motion is occurring.
 Vestibular disorders are conditions that affect the vestibular sensory organs in the inner ear or the cerebellum and brainstem and the connections between them.

-Vertigo can be a diagnostic challenge for emergency physicians.
-One reason is because it has many potential causes (Table 170-1).
+Vertigo is a diagnostic challenge because it has many potential causes ( Table 170-1 ).

 TABLE 170-1Peripheral and Central Causes of Vertigo |Favorite Table|Download (.pdf) TABLE 170-1 Peripheral and Central Causes of Vertigo